The Early Industrialists in Flintshire

 Thomas saw the advantage of water power in the Greenfield Valley and, of course, the Holywell stream already hosted several extensive copper mills.

-In 1781 Thomas established his manufacturing operations in the valley, the first copper forge, wire & rolling mill was erected for rolling sheet copper.
-In 1783 they erected another, the Hammer Mill, for the manufacture of copper vessels.
-The sheets, vessels, pots & pans were produced at both the Greenfield Battery Mill and later the Meadow Mill ...
+In 1781 Thomas established his manufacturing operations in the valley, The Greenfield Copper & Brass Company, the first copper forge, wire & rolling mill was erected for rolling sheet copper.

 The copper ingots came to the valley to be made into items for the slave trade, but more importantly, into copper sheets and bolts.
 The sheets were famously used for cladding wooden ships and prevented the torada worm from eating into the hull and causing the bottom of the ship to fall out.
 Corrosion problems with iron bolts was the spur for Thomas to invent special copper bolts to secure the sheets to the hulls of the ships.
 The bolts were made to a secret formula and manufactured under a patent which many countries tried to steal.
-Both the Royal and merchant navy had copper bottomed ships and it was suggested that this practice made the ships faster and more manoeuvrable at Trafalgar, giving Nelson his victory.
+Both the Royal and merchant navy had copper bottomed ships and it was suggested that this practice made the ships faster and more maneuverable at Trafalgar, giving Nelson his victory.
 The royal dockyards were supplied with copper sheathing and rudder bands, prior to the establishment of similar works by government at Portsmouth.
 Copper sheets from the hull of HMS Victory can be seen at the museum in the Greenfield Heritage Park.

 By 1785 it was clear that Williams was extraordinarily successful.
 Technical expertise, aggressive selling, diversification, rationalisation and a stream of innovative products ensured continuing success after the African trade was pulled.
-The works of Thomas Williams were the only ones to come close to fulfilling all three smelting criteria of ease of access to ore, coal and the consumer ... he mined close to the Amlwch Port, he smelted on the coalfields, he manufactured by water power, he shipped via coast, river and canal to his customers in Liverpool without transhipment ...
+The works of Thomas Williams were the only ones to come close to fulfilling all three smelting criteria of ease of access to ore, coal and the consumer ... he mined close to the Amlwch Port, he smelted on the coalfields, he manufactured by water power, he shipped via coast, river and canal to his customers in Liverpool without transshipment ...

 In 1785 Thomas Williams set about securing his dominant position in the industry when he formed a new group of companies which included The Greenfield Copper & Brass Company which purchased the existing copper processing operations of The Warrington Company.
 A significant partner was John Wilkinson, from Bersham, who started to supply robust iron water wheels for the Greenfield mills.